 Such chain-reaction car accidents are not uncommon in Los Angeles or elsewhere in our country.
 In fact, chain reaction car crashes account for about 15% of all traffic-related fatalities in the U.S.

 That’s about 13,000 fatalities every year.
 Most chain-reaction collisions occur on freeways, where cars are traveling at a high speed and there are so many cars that it can be practically impossible to react to a car in front of you stopping abruptly.

 Determining fault in a chain-reaction car accident and litigating such crashes may be a daunting task if you aren’t represented by a car accident attorney.

 In chain-reaction collisions, even if you clearly weren’t at fault, you may be liable for the injuries, fatalities, and vehicle damages of other drivers and their passengers if other drivers – who are most likely represented by experienced lawyers – put the blame on you.

 That’s the danger of such car accidents, as establishing the chain of events leading up to a chain-reaction car crash may be difficult (which means victims may be blamed for something they had no control over).

 Your best line of defense in chain-reaction car accidents is to seek the legal advice of a Los Angeles car accident attorney, gather witness accounts and find sufficient evidence to prove other drivers’ liability and negligence.

 You can prove someone else’s negligence in chain-reaction car accidents by establishing that the other driver failed to maintain a safe following distance between the vehicles, or that he was seen using his phone at the time of the car crash (an experienced attorney may help you prove it by investigating into the driver’s phone records in case of fatal car crashes), or other factors.

-One such law firm is JML Law, which has had a successful record of navigating car accident cases and helping their clients get compensation for their injuries, losses and damages in Los Angeles and all across California.
+One such law firm is JML Law, which has had a successful record of navigating car accident cases and helping its clients get compensation for their injuries, losses, and damages in Los Angeles and all across California.